 As of year-end, the District and the Trinity River Vision Authority (TRVA) have spent a total of \$64.4 million on this project.
-The City of Fort Worth Tax Increment Reinvestment Zone Number Nine in accordance with the project cost funding agreement as described in Note 1, which accompanies the financial statements, has spent \$64.3 million on the project and owes TRWD \$50.9 million for the outstanding loan.
-Pictures depicting before and after demolition on White Settlement and the concept for a pedestrian bridge for the TRV project are shown below and on the following pages.
+The City of Fort Worth Tax Increment Reinvestment Zone Number Nine in accordance with the project cost funding agreement as described in Note 1, which accompanies the financial statements, has spent \$108.5 million on the project and owes TRWD \$92.0 million for the outstanding loan.
+Pictures depicting the concept for a pedestrian bridge for the TRV project and before and after demolition on North Main Street are shown below and on the following pages.